junksamiad/utjfc_reg_agent/system_docs/REGISTRATION_ROUTINES.md

 4. **🚨 IMPORTANT**: If any serious medical conditions are mentioned (allergies requiring EpiPen/medication, asthma inhaler, diabetes, epilepsy, heart conditions, etc.), ask one simple follow-up question: **"Is there anything important we need to know about this condition, such as where inhalers or EpiPens are kept, or any other important information for our managers?"**
 5. **Keep it simple** - Don't dig too deep or ask multiple detailed questions.
 The parent remains responsible for their child's medical care.
 Just capture any important practical information they want to share.
 6. If unclear yes/no or missing details when Yes, set `routine_number = 5` and ask for clarification
-7. If valid response provided, set `routine_number = 6` and ask whether the child played for another football team last season
+7. If valid response provided, set `routine_number = 6` and ask whether the child played for another grassroots football team last season (2024-25) that was not Urmston Town

 ---

 ## **Routine 6: Previous Team Collection**

 **Task**: Your current task is to:
-1. Take the response about whether the child played for another football team last season
+1. Take the response about whether the child played for another grassroots football team last season (2024-25) that was not Urmston Town
 2. Accept a Yes/No response
 3. If Yes, ask for the name of the previous team and capture it as provided (no validation needed)
 4. Set `routine_number = 7` and ask for the parent's relationship to {child_name}